-- Trim the edges of the cockpit area so that the tubs sit inside the canopy.
-We fitted the scale cockpit supplied as FB Jets provide a very good scale cockpit with mounting screws.
-Once in place I marked the location for the screw holes and mountd the cockpit. - We suggest trial fitting the cockpit to the fuselage and trimming where necessary. - Make sure that the cockpit tubs are clear of any electronic gear sitting on the component boards. - At this point, you may wish to paint the tub, instrument panel and glare shield with flat black paint.
+Photo 11 - trim the sides of the cockpit area such that the tubs drop in place

+- Make sure that the cockpit tubs are clear of any electronic gear sitting on the component boards. - At this point, you may wish to paint the tub, instrument panel and glare shield with flat black paint.